University of California, Santa Barbara: History

-Originally, only 3000–3500 students were anticipated, but the post-WWII baby boom led to the designation of general campus in 1958, along with a name change from "Santa Barbara College" to "University of California, Santa Barbara," and the discontinuation of the industrial arts program for which the state college was famous.
+Originally, only 3000–3500 students were anticipated, but the post-WWII baby boom led to the designation of a general campus in 1958, along with a name change from "Santa Barbara College" to "University of California, Santa Barbara," and the discontinuation of the industrial arts program for which the state college was famous.
 A chancellor, Samuel B. Gould, was appointed in 1959.

 In 1959, UCSB professor Douwe Stuurman hosted the English writer Aldous Huxley as the university's first visiting professor.
 Huxley delivered a lectures series called "The Human Situation".

-In the late '60s and early '70s, UCSB became nationally known as a hotbed of anti–Vietnam War activity.
+In the late 1960s and early 1970s, UCSB became nationally known as one of the main national hotbeds of anti–Vietnam War activism.
 A bombing at the school's faculty club in 1969 killed the caretaker, Dover Sharp.
-In the spring of 1970, multiple occasions of arson occurred, including a burning of the Bank of America branch building in the student community of Isla Vista, during which time one male student, Kevin Moran, was shot and killed by police.
+In the spring of 1970, multiple instances of arson occurred, including a burning of the Bank of America branch building in the student community of Isla Vista, during which time one male student, Kevin Moran, was shot and killed by police.
 UCSB's anti-Vietnam activity impelled then-Gov. Ronald Reagan to impose a curfew and order the National Guard to enforce it.
-Armed guardsmen were a common sight on campus and in Isla Vista during this time.
+Armed guardsmen were common on campus and in Isla Vista during this time.

+In 1968, twelve black students occupied North Hall — temporarily renaming it Malcolm X Hall — to force the Chancellor Vernon Cheadle and the administration to acknowledge the marginalization needs of black students.
+The university answered the demands of the group by creating the Department of Black Studies.

 In 1995, UCSB was elected to the Association of American Universities, an organization of leading research universities, with a membership consisting of 59 universities in the United States (both public and private) and two universities in Canada.

-On May 23, 2014, a killing spree occurred in Isla Vista, California, a community in close proximity to the campus.
+On May 23, 2014, a killing spree occurred in Isla Vista, California, a community near the campus.
 All six people killed during the rampage were students at UCSB.
 The murderer was a former Santa Barbara City College student who lived in Isla Vista.